-The Telguard Analogue door entry system was our first telephone intercom system solution, launched back in 1992.
-Having obtained full BABT approval in this year, our units were the first to be authorised for official connection into BT's exchanges.
+The Telguard Analogue door entry phone system was our first telephone intercom system solution, launched back in 1992.
+Having obtained full BABT approval this year, our units were the first to be authorised for official connection into BT's exchanges.

 Door entry phone systems are still extensively in use throughout the U.K. and have proven to be a reliable access solution for many years.
 However, these days are coming to an end.

 BT has recently announced that they will stop taking orders for new ISDN (Integrated Service Digital Network) and PSTN (Public Switched Telephone Network) lines, with a view to switching off and deactivating the networks completely in 2025.
 BT plan to replace the two networks with VoIP (Voice Over Internet Protocol), which does not run over traditional copper lines but utilises an active internet connection instead.

 What does this mean for your telephone entry system?

 BT’s modernisation will result in any apparatus or services connected to ISDN or PSTN lines ceasing to work when the lines they are connected to are switched off.

 For Telguard customers with units connected directly to PSTN lines, this means that these units will stop working.
 Customers whose units are connected to a PABX, PBX or VoIP system already by using an ATA (Analogue Terminal Adaptor) will not be affected and their door entry phone systems will work as normal.